jronallo/jronallo.github.com/source/_posts/2012-02-08-code4lib-2012-lightning-talk-that-wasnt.markdown

 ---
 layout: post
-title: "Code4Lib 2012 Lightning Talk That Wasn't"
+title: "Digital Collections, Crawling, and Aggregating Content"
 date: 2012-02-08 00:18
 comments: true
 categories: [crawl, aggregate]
 published: true
 ---

-## Digital Collections, Crawling, and Aggregating Content
+## Code4Lib 2012 Lightning Talk That Wasn't

 Lightning talks filled up fast this year at Code4Lib before I had a chance to sign up, which is probably for the best since I had already had the opportunity to give a [full length talk](/blog/code4lib-presentation-on-html5-microdata-and-schema-dot-org-slides/).
 Here is the lightning talk that I had prepared with each slide being followed by my draft speaker notes.